Acebond/ReverseSocks5/README.md

 OR
 ReverseSocks5 agent -connect "server.goes.here:10443" -k -proxy "http://internal.network.proxy:8080"
 ```
-This will connect to the server and be the egress point for the socks5 traffic, effectively exposing the internal network of the client/agent to anyone who can access the socks5 port on the server.
+This will connect to the server and be the egress point for the socks5 traffic, effectively exposing the internal network of the agent to anyone who can access the socks5 port on the server.
 Note that `-k` accepts any certificate presented by the server and any host name in that certificate, this is required if self-signed certificates are used.

 ## Optionally Generate Self-Signed Certificate using OpenSSL
 ```